|$795 – $1,350||Price Range||$1,699 – $2,899|

 There’s a lot of info to cover in this comparison of TempurPedic vs Puffy, but here are the main points:

 - Price: Puffy retails around $1,150.
 The cheapest mattress in the Tempur-Adapt Series is $2,200 for the queen size.

 - Feel: Puffy has a blended soft foam feel vs. traditional memory foam feel.

 - Construction: Puffy is an all-foam mattress, and Tempur-Pedic offers hybrid options.

 - Body type: Puffy is best for petite- to medium-sized folks, but all body types will find an accommodating Tempur-Pedic mattress.

 - Firmness: Puffy comes in a medium firmness level, but you can choose between several with Tempur-Pedic.

 Puffy, the more affordable of the two, was started by Arthur Andreasyan after he dreamed of making a mattress that felt like you were sleeping on clouds.
-Tempur, headquartered in Lexington, Kentucky, is a luxury mattress brand that was started after NASA began to research how to create a cushion that would protect aircraft passengers in the event of an accident.
-Despite their differences, both companies have made a big splash among consumers shopping for mattresses.
+TempurPedic, headquartered in Lexington, Kentucky, is a luxury mattress brand that was started after NASA worked to create a cushion that would protect aircraft passengers in an accident.
+Despite the differences in Puffy vs. TempurPedic, both companies have made a big splash among consumers shopping for mattresses.